kihyukh/kihyukh.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD student in the Statistics Department at the University of Michigan advised by Ambuj Tewari.
+I am a final year PhD student in the **Statistics Department** at the **University of Michigan** advised by **Ambuj Tewari**.
+Previously, I worked on recommendation systems and search engines as a machine learning engineer in the industry.

+My research interests are broadly in design and analysis of algorithms for sequential decision making under uncertainty.
+Specific areas of interest include: non-stationary bandits, offline reinforcement learning, constrained reinforcement learning.
+Currently, I am interested in preference learning and preference aggregation in the context of RLHF.

 In Submission
 ======